wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 input for the function contains the prompt template, the prompt template factory we want to use, and the execution settings.
 4. Finally, we can invoke the new function using `InvokeAsync` on the `kernel` object and pass the arguments to the function.

+The prompt template factory we use requires a setting `AllowDangerouslySetContent` to enable us to pass complex objects to the prompt template.
+We need this to be able to render a list of ingredients.
+If you don't use lists or other complex structures it's better to leave this setting turned off.

 In the sample, we store the function in a `prompt` variable.
 In production code, you can store the prompt as a private variable of a class that wraps around the Semantic Kernel code.